nextras/orm/docs/collection-filtering.md

 );
 ```

 You can nest these function calls together.
 This approach is very powerful and flexible, though, sometimes quite verbose.
-To ease this issue you may create your own wrappers (not included in Orm!).
+To ease this issue, you may create your own wrappers (not included in Orm!).

 ```php
 class Aggregate {